cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

    avoid having its download speed constrained to the upload speed of a single sync node.

-    To spread the load between multiple peers, Dash Core will only request up to 16 blocks at a time from a single peer.
-Combined with its maximum of 8 outbound connections, this means headers-first Dash Core will request a maximum of 128 blocks simultaneously during IBD (the same maximum number that blocks-first Dash Core requested from its sync node).
+    To spread the load between multiple peers, Lifetioncoin Core will only request up to 16 blocks at a time from a single peer.
+Combined with its maximum of 8 outbound connections, this means headers-first Lifetioncoin Core will request a maximum of 128 blocks simultaneously during IBD (the same maximum number that blocks-first Lifetioncoin Core requested from its sync node).

 ![Simulated Headers-First Download Window](/img/dev/en-headers-first-moving-window.svg)

-Dash Core's headers-first mode uses a 1,024-block moving download window to maximize download speed.
-The lowest-height block in the window is the next block to be validated; if the block hasn't arrived by the time Dash Core is ready to validate it, Dash Core will wait a minimum of two more seconds for the stalling node to send the block.
-If the block still hasn't arrived, Dash Core will disconnect from the stalling node and attempt to connect to another node.
+Lifetioncoin Core's headers-first mode uses a 1,024-block moving download window to maximize download speed.
+The lowest-height block in the window is the next block to be validated; if the block hasn't arrived by the time Lifetioncoin Core is ready to validate it, Lifetioncoin Core will wait a minimum of two more seconds for the stalling node to send the block.
+If the block still hasn't arrived, Lifetioncoin Core will disconnect from the stalling node and attempt to connect to another node.
 For example, in the illustration above, Node A will be disconnected if it doesn't send block 3 within at least two seconds.